martindstone/mdtest/README.md

 You have created an app in Zoom that opens the webhooks that you will be using with PagerDuty.

-## Find Zoom Developer Credentials
+## Find Your Zoom Developer Credentials

-Find your Zoom developer credentials \
 Log into marketplace.zoom.us, click on Manage and find your API Developer app.

 ![alt_text](images/image6.png "image_tooltip")